josemariagomez/tailwindcss-custom-themes/README.md

-# Apply themes to your Tailwind CSS 💅🏻
+# Apply themes to Tailwind CSS 💅🏻

 This Tailwind CSS plugin can be used to create custom themes and apply styles just like native dark mode.
 Just use your theme as an usual Tailwind CSS variant.